junit-pioneer/junit-pioneer/.github/feature_request.md

 Example:
 - I would like to see the possibility to use a new annotation, maybe `@Fancy("value")` to do X
-- I suggest to update to Java 2042 to use the new feature Z, but this also means, that the Gradle version has to be updated, and it's only a RC so far.
+- I suggest to update to Java 2042 to use the new feature Z, but this also means, that the Gradle version has to be updated, and it's only a release candidate (RC) so far

 **Additional context**